-University of Vermont Research Forests
+Research Forests

-There are four University of Vermont Research Forests totaling over 800 acres.
-These diverse woodland landscapes are managed by the Rubenstein School of Environment and Natural Resources and are utilized by the School's Forestry and related programs where faculty and students undertake a variety research, educational and demonstration activities.
-The Jericho Research Forest in Jericho, Vermont is the largest and most widely used with a variety of on-site facilities including an early 19th Century farmhouse, a block building containing a classroom, maintenance shop and woodturning studio and the Forrest E. Orr Conservation Center constructed with the assistance of students in 2008 from lumber harvested and milled at the Forest.
+In addition to the natural areas described above, there are four UVM Research Forests totaling over 800 acres.
+These diverse woodland landscapes are managed by the Rubenstein School of Environment and Natural Resources and are utilized by the School's Forestry and related programs where faculty and students undertake a variety research, educational, and demonstration activities.
+The Jericho Research Forest in Jericho, Vermont, is the largest and most widely used with a variety of on-site facilities including an early-nineteenthcentury farmhouse, a block building containing a classroom, maintenance shop and woodturning studio, and the Forrest E. Orr Conservation Center constructed with the assistance of students in 2008 from lumber harvested and milled at the forest.

-The lands that compose the Research Forests came to the University of Vermont through a variety of means.
+The lands that comprise the Research Forests came to UVM through a variety of means and each forest is described below.

 Much of the acreage of the Jericho Research Forest was acquired from the city of Burlington in a land swap in 1941.
 Two additional parcels were added to Jericho more recently by local developers who donated surplus lands to UVM.
 One of these parcels is conserved with a conservation easement held by the Vermont Agency of Natural Resources to protect deer wintering habitat and archaeological resources.
-The Talcott Research Forest in Williston was given to UVM by the Talcott Family with the deed designating use of the land for educational, scientific and extension activities.
-Both the Wolcott Research Forest and Washington Research Forest were part of the original college grants and were lease lots until allocated by UVM for forestry research in the 1960's-70's.

-The Forrest E. Orr Conservation Center at the Jericho Research Forest
+The Forrest E. Orr Conservation Center at the Jericho Research Forest was constructed with the assistance of students using lumber harvested and milled at the forest.
+Credit: Rick Paradis